SomaLogic/SomaPlotr/README.md

   - <https://choosealicense.com/licenses/mit/>
   - [https://www.tldrlegal.com/license/mit-license/](https://www.tldrlegal.com/license/mit-license)
 - Further:
-  - “SomaPlotr” and “SomaLogic” are trademarks owned by SomaLogic Operating Co., Inc. No license is hereby granted to these trademarks other than for purposes of identifying the origin or source of this Software.
+  - “SomaPlotr” and “SomaLogic” are trademarks owned by Standard BioTools, Inc. No license is hereby granted to these trademarks other than for purposes of identifying the origin or source of this Software.